 - project-based learning with real-world applications.
 Our iPics students, for example, work in small groups to tackle applied research problems in computational and mathematical science.

 When our science students leave the lab, they take their drive and curiosity with them, venturing into all the action of student life at TCNJ.
 Our students are varsity athletes and campus leaders.
 They organize events, run student government, and serve our local communities.
 They explore (and create!) art, music, and performance at first-rate campus venues.
 They play club and intramural sports and work out at our fully equipped aquatic, fitness, and recreation centers.

-With 150+ student clubs (including science honor societies, science interest clubs, and student chapters of professional science organizations), we give students unlimited opportunity to learn and to lead—and have fun doing it.
+With 150+ student clubs (including science honor societies, science interest clubs, and student chapters of professional science organizations), we give students unlimited opportunities to learn and to lead—and have fun doing it.